pbgnz/httpc/README.md

     -h key:value   Associates headers to HTTP Request with the format 'key:value'.
     -d string      Associates an inline data to the body HTTP POST request.
     -f file        Associates the content of a file to the body HTTP POST request.
     -o output      Associates the content of a file to the body HTTP POST request.
+    -p port        Specifies the port of the server

 Either [-d] or [-f] can be used but not both.
 ```